Manhattan's Flooded Subways Point (Again) To Climate Emergency

-Category: World Politics Hits: 8Footage of New Yorkers struggling to wade through filthy, waist-deep water at a Manhattan subway station as heavy rainfall engulfed the city's aging and long-neglected infrastructure on Thursday added fuel to progressive demands for a robust federal spending package that confronts the climate crisis—which is making such extreme weather more frequent and destructive.
+Category: World Politics Hits: 22Footage of New Yorkers struggling to wade through filthy, waist-deep water at a Manhattan subway station as heavy rainfall engulfed the city's aging and long-neglected infrastructure on Thursday added fuel to progressive demands for a robust federal spending package that confronts the climate crisis—which is making such extreme weather more frequent and destructive.
 "It's been raining for two hours and our infrastructure is flooding and overwhelmed," tweeted Rep. Jamaal Bowman (D-N.Y.).
 "Our infrastructure package must address the climate change crisis with the urgency it deserves—with massive investments in decarbonization and clean energy."
 "The impacts of climate change are already here," Bowman added.
 "It is urgent that our infrastructure package makes significant investments to prepare for and mitigate future emergency weather events."
 One New Yorker who witnessed the scene at Manhattan's 157th Street Station told Gothamist that "people were pacing back and forth deliberating whether they were going to brave the waters or not."
 The person described the water as "real disgusting."

 Read more https://crooksandliars.com/2021/07/manhattans-flooded-subways-point-again